Bookings for new luxury glamping Castle Pods NOW OPEN

-On a clear night, the skies above our campsite come alive with billions of shimmering stars making up our Milky Way, a plethora of planets, dazzling meteor showers and the glow of galaxies like Andromeda that are out of this world.
+On a clear night, the pristine dark Northumberland skies above our campsite come alive with billions of shimmering stars making up our Milky Way, a plethora of planets, dazzling meteor showers and the glow of galaxies like Andromeda that are out of this world.
 Perfect for stargazing in Northumberland.

 The best time for stargazing is during the autumn and winter months, when the nights draw in.
 This makes stargazing ideal for children as they don't have to stay up too late to enjoy the amazing wonders.
 Our campsite is open all year-round so why not try a Winter stargazing glamping trip.
 You don’t need an expensive telescope, just bring a pair of binoculars and a deck chair.
-Or if you’re looking to stargaze whilst glamping at Herding Hill Farm, you can stargaze from the warmth and relaxation of your own private hot tub when you book one of our Wigwam cabins with hot tub or our luxury lodge with hot tub.
+Or if you’re looking to stargaze whilst glamping at Herding Hill Farm, you can stargaze from the warmth and relaxation of your own private outdoor hot tub when you book one of our Wigwam cabins with hot tub or our luxury lodge with hot tub.
 We also have star-gazing kits to hire if you don’t have any binoculars of your own.

-Located approximately 1 hour from our campsite and deep within the Northumberland International Dark Sky Park and Kielder Forest, Kielder Observatory is a magical and unique visitor attraction.
-The observatory holds regular public events, inviting members of the public of all ages, to engage in discussions and observations of the Universe.
+Located approximately 1 hour’s drive from our campsite and deep within the Northumberland International Dark Sky Park and Kielder Forest, Kielder Observatory is a magical and unique visitor attraction.
+The observatory holds regular public stargazing events, inviting members of the public of all ages, to engage in discussions and observations of the Universe.
 This is done in a friendly, informative and interesting way, through a passionate team of astronomers, guest speakers and volunteers.
 Why not visit Kielder Observatory before you stargaze in Northumberland to learn more about the Universe – a great activity for both adults and children.
 Click HERE for more information.

 Watch the video clip below to learn more: